Thomas William Lyons: Death and legacy

 In April 1983, Lyons was severely injured in an automobile accident and required a blood transfusion.
-He died of hepatitis received from the transfusion at St. Agnese Hospital in Baltimore, Maryland, on March 25, 1988.
+He died of hepatitis received from the transfusion at St. Agnes Hospital in Baltimore, Maryland, on March 25, 1988.

-Lyons was included on a list of priests credibly accused of Sexual Abuse released by the Archdioceses of Washington on October 15, 2018.
-His abuse was reported to the archdiocese in 2002.
+Lyons is included on a list of priests with credible accusations of sexual abuse of minors.
+The list was released by the Archdiocese of Washington on October 15, 2018.
+His victim reported the abuse to the archdiocese in 2002.